January 2025

 18th

-We purchased bird food some days ago, but today there was enough light to film them feeding.
+I bought some bird food a few days ago, but today there was enough light to record them eating.

 Cluster of snowdrops (Galanthus nivalis) growing in moss at the base of a rusty, old plow blade.
 The snowdrops are in various stages of bloom, with some flowers fully open and others still budding.
 The contrast between the delicate white flowers and the rough texture of the weathered metal creates a compelling visual juxtaposition, suggesting themes of resilience, renewal, and the passage of time.
 The scene evokes a sense of quiet beauty found in unexpected places, hinting at the persistent beauty of nature even amidst signs of decay and age.

-We washed our truck read for our trip to Coventry, inbetween filming the birds I helped Charlie with his sheep; more footage to come.
+We washed our truck in preparation for our journey to Coventry.
+While filming the birds, I assisted Charlie with his sheep; additional footage will be forthcoming.

 16th